 Thair’s story, like that of any person’s life, is too complex to fit into any one category.
 It also calls into question the historical distinction between “migrant” and “refugee” when looking at the current migration crisis, the largest since World War II.
 Underlying the statistics, politics and media syntheses are stories like Thair’s, remarkable because they are so easy for us to imagine.

 City of Jasmine

-The youngest child of an army general named Tayser and his wife Yusra, Thair grew up like any other kid from a middle class family.
+The youngest child of an army general named Tayser and his wife Yusra, Thair grew up like any other kid from a middle-class family.
 The family lived in a large, traditionally styled house built around a central courtyard in Joubar, a suburb of Damascus.
 Jasmine abounded in his neighborhood and he adored how its scent sweetened the air during his early morning walks to school.
-On a typical day he might be found indulging his passions for soccer and archery, hanging out with friends after school or picking up some spices at the souk for the dinner his mother was preparing.
-Sometimes he helped out at his brother’s car dealership, dreaming of the day he would be old enough drive off in one of the them.
+On a typical day, he might be found indulging his passions for soccer and archery, hanging out with friends after school or picking up some spices at the souk for the dinner his mother was preparing.
+Sometimes he helped out at his brother’s car dealership, dreaming of the day he would be old enough drive off in one of them.